Jason Becker: Perspective and Raspberry Jams

 In 1996, Becker released an album called Perspective, an instrumental album composed by him (with the exception of Bob Dylan's song "Meet Me in the Morning").
 The writing of the music had been started before ALS completely disabled his abilities.
 By using guitar, and, later, when he was unable to use both hands, a keyboard, he continued to compose while his disease worsened.
 However, when Becker could no longer even play the keyboard, his friend and music producer Mike Bemesderfer helped him with a music-composing computer program that reads movements of his head and eyes, enabling Becker to continue to compose after he lost control of the rest of his body.

 Three years later, Becker released Raspberry Jams (1999) and Blackberry Jams (2003); the first contained various unreleased demo tracks, and the latter contained demo tracks and alternate versions of songs that were later reworked and published on other albums.

-Two tribute albums to Jason Becker have been issued.
-Titled Warmth in the Wilderness I and Warmth in the Wilderness II, they feature guitarists such as Steve Vai, Paul Gilbert, Marty Friedman, Joe Becker, Rusty Cooley, and Mattias Eklundh.
+Two tribute albums to Jason Becker have been released - Warmth in the Wilderness: A Tribute to Jason Becker (2001) and Warmth in the Wilderness Vol.II: A Tribute to Jason Becker (2002).
+Both feature notable guitarists such as Steve Vai, Paul Gilbert, Marty Friedman, Joe Becker, Steve Morse, Jeff Watson, Patrick Rondat, Chris Poland, Ron "Bumblefoot" Thal Rusty Cooley, and Mattias Eklundh.
 The album profits were sent to Becker to help him with his medical finances.